GPUOpen-Tools/radeon_compute_profiler/docs/source/commandline.rst

     :widths: 45, 55

-    "``-F [ --apifilterfile ]``", "Path to the API filter file which contains a list of OpenCL™ or HSA APIs to be filtered out when performing an API trace.
+    "``-F [ --apifilterfile ]``", "Path to the API filter file which contains a list of OpenCL or HSA APIs to be filtered out when performing an API trace.
 See :ref:`format-of-apifilter-configuration-file` for information
     about the API filter file format."
     "``-i [ --interval ] arg (=100)``", "Timeout interval in milliseconds.